anthonynsimon/usewebhook-cli/README.md

 # UseWebhook CLI

-CLI for UseWebhook.com: free tool to inspect and replay webhook requests locally.
+CLI for [UseWebhook](https://usewebhook.com): a free tool to inspect webhooks from your browser and replay locally.

 ## Installation